 – Robert Aitken Roshi, Taking the Path of Zen

-At the Sydney Zen Centre guidance and instruction in zazen and kinhin (walking meditation) are offered, as well as opportunities to hear Dharma talks and meet the teachers.
+At the Sydney Zen Centre guidance and instruction in zazen (seated meditation) and kinhin (walking meditation) are offered, as well as opportunities to hear Dharma talks and meet the teachers.
 Sesshins (retreats) are held at our zendo in Annandale and at our bush zendo, Kodoji, in the Upper MacDonald Valley, NSW.
 Jukai, the ceremony of personally taking the Precepts, is also offered.

 What is Zen Buddhism?